hs-CRP (inflammation or infection ultra sensitive)

 Hs-CRP is primarily used to:

-- Inflammation detection: Low-grade inflammation can also be sported with this.
+- Inflammation detection: It can also be used to detect low-grade inflammation.
 These are not directly related to infections or acute diseases.

 - Cardiovascular disease: Assessing the risk of cardiovascular disease.
 Chronic, low-grade inflammation plays a role in the development of atherosclerosis (arteriosclerosis) and other heart problems.

-Note!
-The normal determination of CRP is performed to demonstrate or rule out the possible presence of inflammation or infection, or to monitor the outcome of treatment of inflammation.
+Caution!
+The normal determination of CRP, so not the hs-CRP, is performed to demonstrate or exclude the possible presence of inflammation or infection, or to monitor the result of treatment of inflammation.